Definability patterns and their symmetries

 Let $p$ be a type in $V_i^*$ over $M$ with $s(p)=w$, and $p'(x') $ a type over $M$ of elements of $V_{i'}^*$, differing from $p$ only in the change of variable $i' \mapsto i$ determined by $g$, so that $s(p')=\iota \inv(w)$.
 Since this change of variable is expressible via an $\R_t$-relation between $p$ and $p'$, it remains true of $h \rho(p), h \rho(p')$.
 In particular,

 By \eqref{eq4} of \secref{B2}, this is iff $g(a_{i'}) \in s(h \rho(p'))$ iff $a_{i'} \in s(g \inv h \rho(p'))$ iff $\iota \inv(w) \in \alpha_{i'} (g \inv h)$.

 \eprf

-In the case of continuous logic, $V^*$ should be replaced by the ind-sort of uniformly continuous maps $V(M) \to \Rr$, and $R_i$ by evaluation.
-Presumably, a similar comparison to the Weil-Samuel compactification of $G$ should work, but I have not checked any of the details.
+\begin{rem} \begin{enumerate} \item Let $M$ be any countable structure.
+Then \propref{B5} gives a description of the universal minimal flow of $Aut(M)$ in terms of expansions to $T^{ram}$, where $T$ is the theory of $M$ expanded by a relation for each $Aut(M)$-orbit on $M^n$.
+Alternativey one can use the infinitary pattern space of Appendix A. \item In the case of continuous logic, $V^*$ should be replaced by the ind-sort of uniformly continuous maps $V(M) \to \Rr$, and $R_i$ by evaluation.
+Presumably, a similar comparison to the Weil-Samuel compactification of $G$ should work, but I have not checked any of the details. \end{enumerate}\end{rem}

 \begin{rem} The results of \cite{zucker}, \cite{bmt} (for the discrete logic case) read in this light as a dichotomy: $J$ is sortwise finite or uncountable.

 Indeed by \exref{completeba}, $J$ carries a complete Boolean algebra structure on each sort $V_i^*$.
 Boolean algebras are always either finite, or admit an infinite set $I$ of pairwise disjoint elements.
 A complete Boolean algebra of the latter kind must have cardinality at least continuum, since the sums of two distinct subsets of $I$ are never equal.